eladr7/LegenDAO-fe/README.md

 -   Developers should do if encounter: SHOULD;
 -   Developers should not do if encounter: SHOULDN'T, NOT RECOMMENDED;
+-   Developers have to do if encounter: HAVE TO;
 -   This guideline has not finished yet and may change in the future.

 ## Setup